atoid/Dash/README.md

 ## Honda ECU tables 17 and D1

 Dash EcuData class currently parses tables 0x17 and 0xD1 which contain useful information and those tables are also somewhat decoded 'in internet'.
-Table 17 Data at offset 20 could be AFR, this was not previously decoded?
+Table 17 data at offset 20 could be AFR, this was not previously decoded?

 ### Table 17

 Full message from idling CB500F bike.
+Offset in decimal, data in hex.

 | Offset | Data | Description |
 | -- | -- | --- |